Feinberg School of Medicine: Academic Medical Center

 Feinberg medical students and McGaw residents receive their clinical training at these hospitals, where nearly all the attending staff members have faculty appointments at the Feinberg School of Medicine.
 Residents also train at affiliates such as John H. Stroger Jr Hospital of Cook County, Northwestern Medicine Lake Forest Hospital, Swedish Covenant Hospital, MacNeal Hospital, and Methodist Hospital in Gary, Indiana.

 The medical school's primary teaching hospital is Northwestern Memorial Hospital, a 22,00000 sqft modern hospital that was completed in 1999.

-In the 2022 U.S. News & World Report list of "Honor Roll" Hospitals, listing the top ten medical centers in the United States, Northwestern Memorial Hospital is ranked ninth, and first in Illinois and the Shirley Ryan AbilityLab was ranked first in the country for rehabilitation.

 Education

-The Feinberg School of Medicine is home to 657 medical students.
-The class of students who graduated in 2022 are the 163rd graduating class.
-For the 2022 entering class, 8,073 people applied for 150 seats.
+The Feinberg School of Medicine is home to 631 medical students.
+The class of students who graduated in 2023 are the 164th graduating class.
+For the 2023 entering class, 7,836 people applied for 145 seats.
 The median undergraduate GPA and MCAT score for successful applicants are 3.92 and 520, respectively.